wilsonliaows/docs/features/list-management.md

 As discussed [here](#using-datapills-from-lists), using pills directly from the list object in the datatree without list handling will result in the first list item being used.
 Hence, if datapills from the list object (instead of datapills from the Repeat step) are used inside the Repeat step, the recipe still iterates through the 3 CSV lines, but instead of using values from each line with every iteration, only values from the first line will be used for all 3 iterations, resulting in duplication.

-![Recipe with direct mapping from list](/assets/images/features/list-management/recipe-with-wrong-direct-mapping.gif) *Example of a recipe with wrong direct mapping from list instead of from the Repeat step* ([Example recipe](https://www.workato.com/recipes/488273))
+![Recipe with direct mapping from list](/assets/images/features/list-management/recipe-with-wrong-direct-mapping.gif) *Example of a recipe with wrong direct mapping from list instead of from the Repeat step.
+[Example recipe](https://www.workato.com/recipes/488273)*

 ## List connector (Accumulator)
 The list connector is a Workato utility built for users to create custom lists and store data in the list for the duration of a job, to be used in the same job.
 It is usually used for users to prepare a list to write to an action with a list input.